-No-frills, fairly priced Vietnamese eatery serving bánh mì sandwiches, entrées, spring rolls, desserts and bubble teas.
+No-frills, fairly priced Vietnamese eatery serving bánh mì sandwiches, entrées, summer rolls, desserts and bubble teas.

 Saigon Subs isn’t on Morristown’s bustling South Street or on the Green, so it’s arguably one of the town’s more under-the-radar places to eat.
 Takeout is popular, but a few small tables are available inside.